notPlatformer/amok-pictures/README.md

 # something technical i guess
 i made another program to solve the fastest possible order of moves of a single combination of moves. this includes the time it takes to move your selection from picture A to picture B. i will not explain how this works, as it is complex. i may explain it a little bit later on!! maybe. **just maybe.** no promises.

+sorry this is a bit hard to understand and i cannot think of a better way to word it so yeah. enjoy your day!